Posted: Thursday, Aug 27th, 2020

 There’s also world-class scuba diving out at the Channel Islands (the Channel Islands were one of Jacques Cousteau’s favorite dive spots).
 Plenty of great dive outfitters offer trips out to the islands, but you can’t go wrong with Ventura Dive & Sport.

-Beaches for play — and getting completely away
+Ventura has your beaches for play — and getting completely away

 From empty beaches where you can hear yourself think, to surf beaches where you can catch the wave of a lifetime, or, perhaps even better, watch your child catch their first wave, beaches are what Ventura does.
 We’ve got miles of sand and, happy plus — plenty of free parking beside it.

 Yes, out in the water there’s world-class surfing, boogie boarding, kite-surfing, kayaking and stand-up paddle boarding.
 And, on the beach, plenty of room for play.
 Mother’s Cove, near the mouth of Ventura Harbor, is popular with families; tucked behind the harbor breakwater, it offers calm, safe waters.
 And — happy plus — just across the street there’s Ventura Harbor Village, with its own grassy swards for kid (or kid-at-heart) running; plus shops and restaurants.